mrmoxon/mrmoxon.github.io/index.markdown

     <li>At the level of civilisation
       <ul>
-        <li>universe is hyper young, life on Earth an <a href="https://grabbyaliens.com/" class="custom-link">outlier</a></li>
+        <li>our universe is hyper young, life on Earth an <a href="https://grabbyaliens.com/" class="custom-link">outlier</a></li>
         <li>sustained flourishing of life is a moral responsibility of intelligence</li>
-        <li><a href="https://twitter.com/karpathy/status/1744179910347039080?lang=en" class="custom-link">democratising</a>intelligence will supercharge <a href="https://www.e-ir.info/2018/01/11/review-four-futures-life-after-capitalism/#:~:text=One%20can%20have%20abundance%20with,the%20eternal%20present%20of%20capitalism" class="custom-link">abundance</a> and quality of life, but is only one half of the story</li>
+        <li><a href="https://twitter.com/karpathy/status/1744179910347039080?lang=en" class="custom-link">democratising</a>intelligence will supercharge <a href="https://www.e-ir.info/2018/01/11/review-four-futures-life-after-capitalism/#:~:text=One%20can%20have%20abundance%20with,the%20eternal%20present%20of%20capitalism" class="custom-link">abundance</a>, but the rest is politics</li>
-        <li>longevity necessitates social regenertation, which is harder to get right</li>
+        <li>societies constantly regenerate around a function with ill-defined core values</li>
       </ul>
     </li>